BLE-LTER/ble-handbook/handbook.md

 - position for the class ".aa-Panel" was set to fixed, so that the search results panel does not disappear once we scroll down the page.
 - both needed the !important declaration to override Algolia's styling.

+#### Troubleshooting

+I've had some experience troubleshooting Algolia issues.
+Here is my experience.

+Algolia seems to be a fairly powerful and popular search solution; consequently their documentation is extensive and detailed.
+However, much of it is above our tiny use-case of using the Netlify integration.
+There are lots of terms and features that will not apply to us.
+Some careful reading and interpretation is needed to navigate the docs.

+Some terms they use, to start with:

+- An application
+- An index
+- A record
+- Searchable attributes:
+- Algolia Crawler

+You will need access to the Algolia application to examine any of these on the web manager interface (not on Netlify or anything on our end).
+Access is thankfully separate from Netlify access, since Netlify doesn't allow more than one user per free tier plan.

+1. Certain sections of the website is not showing up when search for

+This was brought to the surface by Tim noticing that searching that "code of conduct" does not yield any results.
+The issue was that "code of conduct" the string only appeared inside anchor and button tags (i.e. it was a link to a PDF document).
+Algolia did not ingest this text into their record, and therefore it was not a searchable term.
+Word doesn't appear anywhere -> searching for it won't work!

+I did a lot of messing around with records in Algolia, but there didn't seem to be a way for it to index text inside of anchor tags.
+So, I remedied this problem by:

+- strategically include the phrase in paragraph text. e.g. instead of "BLE follows these policies" say "BLE follows this code of conduct"
+- adding an invisible paragraph tag to the relevant section and setting it to not display (use class "d-none" in Bootstrap 5 and up, or display: none in plain CSS)

+2. The search results don't seem to update when I update the website

+In general, pushing a master Git commit to the website and therefore triggering a deploy from Netlify should also trigger the Algolia crawler, which updates the index, which then changes the search experience.
+However, at some point I suddenly had trouble where the search didn't seem to update at all.

+The issue turned out to be that Algolia at some point had created two indices, and the search box was pointing to the one that's not updated by the crawler.

+The fix was going back and making sure the "branch" setting in the `<script>` tag and the `netlify.toml` file match and also both say "master".

 <a href="#header">Back to top</a>